Your Email Etiquette Can Make or Break Your Job Search

 For Job Search Emails

-• Use a formal salutation with the contact person’s name.
+• Use a formal salutation (“Dear” or “Hello”) with the contact person’s name or “Dear Human Resource Director.”

 • Use a maximum of two to three brief paragraphs (three to four sentences each).

-• Use an email signature with your contact information (phone number, email address, and mailing address) (Doyle 2019b).
+• Use an email signature with your contact information (email address, mailing address, and phone number) (Doyle 2019b).

 Creating the Subject Line and Email Signature for a Job Search